markdumay/nginx-certbot/README.md

 * [Nginx][nginx_url] - Open-source web server and reverse proxy.

 ## Prerequisites
 *Nginx-certbot* can run on any Docker-capable host.
-The setup has been tested locally on macOS Catalina and in production on a server running Ubuntu 20.04 LTS.
+The setup has been tested locally on macOS Big Sur and in production on a server running Ubuntu 20.04 LTS.
 DNS integration has been tested with Cloudflare, although other DNS plugins are supported too.
 Additional prerequisites are:

 * **A registered domain name is required** - A domain name is required to configure SSL certificates that will enable secure traffic to your web server.